 Visitors can see the stunning – though altered – lobby, with its striking bronze and marble detailing.
 Stepping into the lobby, which used to have staircases flanking the opening to the elevators (those staircases have survived behind the walls – there's an access panel to get in), you just may be reminded of the interiors of the moderne masterworks at New York's Rockefeller Center.

-On the tour, you will get a chance to see the old Wisconsin Gas Light Co. offices on the 17th floor.
+Other than the flame itself, one of the highlights is the 17th floor.
 There's a big, old boardroom up there will great views out over the Milwaukee Art Museum to the east, as far as the eye can see to the south and down along Wisconsin Avenue and even out to Miller Park to the west.

 Though the first staircase, up to the 18th floor, is lovely and plenty wide, the next one, up to the 19th floor is less so.
 Those floors house HVAC systems, elevator motors, an indoor water tank to help maintain water pressure and the like.